newshadowk/NetRpc/README.md

 * [samples/Http](samples/Http) Http webapi and swagger api.
 * [samples/LoadBalance](samples/LoadBalance) RabbitMQ load balance and post way to call.
 * [samples/InitializeByDI](samples/InitializeByDI) Use DI to create a client or servcie and how to DI a http channel to exist MVC service.
+* [samples/InitializeByDIFactory](samples/InitializeByDIFactory) Use ClientProxyFactory to get multiple ClientProxies.
 * [samples/CallbackThrottling](samples/CallbackThrottling) It useful when callback is progress.
 * [samples/Gateway](samples/Gateway) Gateway for NetRpc.